Speyll/dotfiles/README.md

 Welcome to my dotfiles repository!
 This repository contains my personal dotfiles for Unix systems.
 I strive for efficiency, simplicity and some aesthetics if it's simple enough.

-If you are here for my old bspwm setup, you can find it [here](https://github.com/speyll/misc-dotfiles).
+If you are here for my old bspwm, wayfire, sway or river setups you can find it [here](https://github.com/speyll/misc-dotfiles).

 ## Screenshot

+(outdated needs an update)
 ![Screenshot](https://i.ibb.co/TvdZp1D/grimoptimized.webp)

 ## Software Used